 Other academic policies

-Official transcripts of a student’s academic record will be released upon written authorization of the student, accompanied by identification information.
-To assure that the student has complete control over this confidential information, all requests by other individuals will be refused.
-Goshen College has partnered with Parchment Exchange to provide a secure, electronic way to request and send transcripts.
+Official transcripts of a student’s academic record can be released only at the request of the student.
+Goshen College partners with the Parchment organization to ensure security for all transactions.
 Transcripts can be sent in either electronic or hardcopy format.
-The fee is $6 per copy.
-A transcript will be issued only if all financial obligations have been settled with Goshen College.
-See the registrar’s webpage for instructions.
+Transcripts are issued only if all financial obligations have been settled with Goshen College.
+See the registrar’s webpage for instructions and fees.

 Students enrolled for 12 to 16 credit hours are considered full time; those enrolled for one to 11 credit hours are considered part time.
 All students are classified each semester as freshman, sophomore, junior or senior according to the following scale, based on total hours at the beginning of the semester: